Dr Jojo KWOK

-Dr. Jojo Kwok has accumulated an admirable list of academic honors, international achievements and local community services.
-She received an Early Career Award offered by the International Society of Behavioral Medicine in 2018 and an Early Career Researcher Award (Runner-up) offered by the international peer-reviewed journal Complementary Therapies in Medicine in 2016.
-In another line of research, she is leading a funded cross-regional study to compare symptom prevalence and palliative care needs among people with PD.
-She has been an active committee member of the Hong Kong Parkinson’s Disease Foundation (HKPDF) Education and Training Committee since 2016, contributing to the educational materials regularly and publicising her works through mass media.
-She was the co-investigator of various health promotion projects funded by the Health Care and Promotion Fund, Food and Health Bureau, and Knowledge Transfer Project Fund, the Chinese University of Hong Kong.
+Jojo has accumulated an admirable list of academic honors, international achievements and local community services.
+She has received an Early Career Award and Meritorious Scientific Abstract Award offered by the International Society of Behavioral Medicine in 2018, and an Early Career Researcher Award (runner-up) offered by the international peer-reviewed journal Complementary Therapies in Medicine in 2016.
+She has been invited to deliver a plenary speech, titled “Yoga as Lifestyle Medicine: Prescription of Healthy Living”, at the 23rd International Conference on Frontiers in Yoga Research and its Applications (INCOFYRA) in Bengaluru, India in 2020.
+She has been a committee member of the Hong Kong Parkinson’s Disease Foundation (HKPDF) Education and Training Committee since 2016 to facilitate the knowledge transfer of evidence-based care among the local Parkinson’s community.

 |Awardees||Award Date||Honours / Awards / Prizes||Category|